DreamShapr/Blaster-Prototype/README.md

 ## Assembly
 ![image](https://user-images.githubusercontent.com/129743177/229726136-8372d5de-3b97-41a5-a612-53b8617c9bd9.png)

 The barel is designed to host the speaker, so it is better you use the same dimensions as the one i used.
-The sound board can also be placed inside, so the whole sound system is in one place and you don't need too much cables length.
-The laser or most diodes should fit in the emmiter hole in the barrel, and none of this components should require a fixation system.
+The sound board can also be placed inside, so the whole sound system is in one place and you don't need too much cable length.
+The laser or most diodes should fit in the emmiter hole in the barrel, and none of these components should require a fixation system.

 The limit switch must be glued into the handle part, but assure yourself that the trigger realy come in contact with the switch when pulled before gluing.